Rapla: History

 In 1913, Rapla consisted of around 20 stone and 60 wooden houses.
 During this time period, a number of social societies were established, such as the Volunteer Fire Company, the Song and Music Society, the Society of Agriculture, a Mutual Fire Insurance Company, a Consumer Association, and the Deposit Insurance Fund.

 It has a railway station on the Tallinn–Viljandi railway line operated by Elron.
 In 1931, a narrow gauge railway from Rapla to Virtsu opened and remained in use until 1968.

+Rapla received town rights in 1993.